samplchallenges/SAMPL-league/examples/ContainerRequirements.md

 @click.option("--output-dir",help="Output directory for receptor and docked_ligand files")

-@click.option('--debug', is_flag=True,help="prints debug print statements when --debug flag is used") def run_autodock(receptor, smiles, hint, hint_molinfo, hint_radius, output_dir, debug):
+def run_autodock(receptor, smiles, smiles_argument, hint, hint_molinfo, hint_radius, output_dir):
         ''' docks the given smiles string into the receptor within the area specified by hint and hint-radius
             INPUTS:    receptor:     file    receptor PDB path to dock ligand into
+                       smiles:       file    file of SMILES string of ligands to be docked (use either smiles or smiles_arg, not both)
-                       smiles:       str     SMILES string of ligand to be docked, use quotes
+                       smiles_arg:   str     SMILES string of ligand to be docked, use quotes use quotes (use either smiles or smiles_arg, not both)
                        hint:         file    hint PDB contains a receptor ligand complex to show binding site region
                        hint_molinfo: str     resname of the ligand used in the hint PDB
                        hint_radius:  float   radius around the hint ligand to consider in docking
                        output_dir:   str     output director for receptor and docked_ligand
-                       debug:        bool    bool used for degbug print statemetns
+             OUTPUTS:  prints        docked_ligand {path_to_docked_ligand_file}
+                       prints        receptor no_prediction
+                       writes file   docked ligand file as a .pdb .mol2 or .sdf writes file   receptor prepped and used by program in docking
         '''
 ```